form3tech-oss/interview-accountapi/README.md

 As stated above, a simple configuration was added to the integration test to use a local configurations for development or other options for CI/CD etc.

+Last, I've tried to add some simple stress tests here to get a 429 and assert some info about the retry and back off strategy, but could not stress the server without getting first a 500 error caused by postgres amount of connections before reaching any throttling error.

 ## external dependencies
 The client was implemented using only the golang standard library.
 The dependencies at the `go.mod` are exclusive for test cases: testify and pq.
 ```